odds-get-evened/biblio/doc/build-windows-msvc.md

 ## Triplets and Presets

-The Bitcoin Core project supports the following vcpkg triplets:
+The biblio Core project supports the following vcpkg triplets:
 - `x64-windows` (both CRT and library linkage is dynamic)
 - `x64-windows-static` (both CRT and library linkage is static)

-To facilitate build process, the Bitcoin Core project provides presets, which are used in this guide.
+To facilitate build process, the biblio Core project provides presets, which are used in this guide.

 Available presets can be listed as follows:
 ```